hanshimawan26/hanshimawan26/README.md

 - 👋 Hi, I’m @hanshimawan26
-- 👀 I’m interested in python
+- 👀 I’m interested in web and app development
-- 🌱 I’m currently learning html css
+- 🌱 I’m currently learning React and SQL
-- 💞️ I’m looking to collaborate on python, html, css
+- 💞️ I’m looking to collaborate on python, flask, react

 <!---
 hanshimawan26/hanshimawan26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.